Biden says he has 'never been more optimistic about America,' calls for unity in remarks at Lincoln Memorial

 "Democracy is precious and because of you, democracy has prevailed," Biden said.

-President Joe Biden from the Lincoln Memorial on Wednesday night said he has "never been more optimistic about America" than now, while again calling for unity and saying "democracy has prevailed."
+President Joe Biden made his prime time television debut live from the Lincoln Memorial Wednesday telling America he has "never been more optimistic about America" than now.

-Biden, from the Lincoln Memorial on Wednesday night just hours after he was sworn in as the 46th president of the United States, said it was "humbling" for him to stand at the memorial.
+The new president appeared on the multi-network primetime special, "Celebrating America."
+He was introduced by actor Tom Hanks and said was "humbling" for him to stand at iconic monument celebrating Abraham Lincoln.

 JOE BIDEN SWORN IN AS 46TH PRESIDENT OF THE UNITED STATES, SAYS 'DEMOCRACY HAS PREVAILED'